altexdim/sourcemod-plugin-gungame/README.txt

 	* What is wrong with randon number generator?
 GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
 	* And once again something wrong top10.txt, not correctly calculated after player win.
-	  Last winner saved to place 10 even it has less wins than 10-th player from top10.
+	  Last winner saved to place 10 even it has less wins than 10-th player from top10.(!!!)
 	* Colorize nick names in chat by red/blue color.
 	* Colorize nick name on top left corner on gg win.
 	* Fix bug with no message about tied with the leader when leader on level 2 (first level gained)
 	* Fix bug with no message about leaders if stealing level
 	* Is CurrentLeader calculating on stealing level?
+	  Fix FindLeader to return CLIENT (now it returns LEVEL not CLIENT). (!!!)